Saturday, June 26, 2010

 Terry, MS - In a developing story, another child has been mauled to death by a pit bull.
 Sheriff's deputies say 5-year old Anastasia Bingham walked out of the mobile home she lived in at 1911 Green Drive around 7:30am to go to a friend's house across the street.
 The pit bull attacked her between the two homes.
 It's believed the dog was kept with some other pit bulls in a small patch of woods behind a nearby house.
-The pit bulls do not belong to the little girl's family.
+The pit bulls do not belong to the little girl's family, police said.

 2The victim's name was also spelled as "Anataisa Bingham" in news reports.

 02/06/10: Pet Pit Bull Unleashes Explosive Attack on Owner and Two Others in Hoboken

 11/09/09: 2009 Fatality: 16-Month Old Killed by Pit Bull of Babysitter's "Boyfriend"

 07/23/08: 2008 Fatality: Mississippi 3-Year Old Boy Killed by Pit Bull

 DogsBite.org is a 501(c)(3) tax-exempt public charity organization.
 Learn more »

 There was another Piticide in late 2004 also!